junesirius/junesirius.github.io/_posts/Supernatural/SPN_AU_BB/SPN-Ghost-whole-novel.md

 For the rest of the week, they finish going through all the traffic cams they can find, and come out with zero clue.

 Dean closes the last video file, slumping back into the chair, pressing the heels of his palms into his eyes.
-He can feel his eyes sour and hot under the pressure.
+He can feel his eyes sore and hot under the pressure.

 He heaves a sigh with closed eyes.
 "This might be a good thing," he says.

 Cas shifts beside him, the air flow rustling the notes on the desk.
 "How can this be a good thing?
 We're no closer to finding out the killer than a week ago."

 Dean lowers his hands.
-"We checked every vehicle and everyone leaving the area in the first couple hours after it happened, which means whoever the killer is, they probably didn't escape the area.
+"We checked every vehicle and everyone leaving the area in the first couple of hours after it happened, which means whoever the killer is, they probably didn't escape the area.
 Which means they probably just live here, locally, which means they probably knew you, which means, if we are lucky, you might also know them, and have run into them.
-Then it's not a random sociopath case, it's a targeted revenge.
-Then all we need to do is to find out who held a grudge on you, is it from work or from personal life.
+Then it's not a random sociopath case; it's a targeted revenge.
+Then all we need to do is to find out who held a grudge against you; is it from work or from personal life.
 And if we figure out where you work, where you used to go or meet, chat with some of your friends, we might find them."

 Cas stares at him with an astonishing look, mixed with awe and amusement.